Call for Participation

 - Posters (2 pages)

-- Special track: Maker Education Futures (theoretical/historical/literature review/critique papers on Maker Education) (8 pages)
+- Special track: Constructionist / Maker Futures (theoretical/historical/literature review/critique papers on Constructionism or Maker Education) (8 pages)

 - Educator Papers (4 pages)